Does Closing a Credit Card Hurt Your Credit Score?

 Through Credit Card Utilization Ratio

 The first way that canceling a credit card affects your credit score is by raising your credit card utilization ratio.
 Your utilization ratio (sometimes called your utilization percentage) is the total amount of available credit that you’re actually using.
-If you have a credit card with a $10,000 limit and you regularly spend $5,000 on that card each month, you’d have a utilization ratio of 50% ($5,000 divided by $10,000).
+If you have a credit card with a $10,000 limit and you regularly spend $5,000 on that card each month, you’d have a utilization ratio of 50% ($5,000 is half of $10,000).

 When you cancel a credit card, you lower the total amount of your available credit line, which will generally raise your credit card utilization ratio.